ArtemKryukov/Smallaps/README.md

 # ArtemKryukov.github.io
 My first pure HTML and CSS website.
-Has no responsive layout
+Has no responsive layout.
+Used Bootstrap and UIkit libraries